okkur/website/content/_index/resumic.md

   color = "outline-secondary"
 +++

-* Standardized data schema for your modern and machine readable resume/CV based on JSONschema
+* Standardized data schema for your resume/CV based on JSONschema
-* Standardized
+* Modern and machine readable
 * Huge ecosystem for theming
 * Easy and professional resume generation
 * Versioned and easily filtered resume data